kosvi/Santas_own_CRM/Docs/spend_hours.md

 Goals:
 - ~~add `/api/login`~~
-- add `/api/logout`
+- ~~add `/api/logout`~~
 - ~~add middleware to handle authentication~~
-- fix controllers to check permissions
+- *fix controllers to check permissions* **partly**

+Going to leave some of the goals of the sprint to be unfulfilled.
+Permission checking can be added later to all the endpoints needed, but we really should move on to the frontend at this point.

 | Date | Hours | Total Hours |Description |
 |------|-------|-------------|------------|